russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Who should read Leadership Strategy and Tactics

-• Aspiring leaders seeking practical strategies for effective leadership.
+Aspiring leaders seeking practical leadership techniques.

 The Fifth Risk